BEHIND OUR PRODUCTIONS

 At the beginning of each calendar year, we host State of the Uterus* (*uterus not required) to renew our community and the general public's commitment to activism and civic engagement.
 As an annual dance party, State of the Uterus fundraises for #bbatx and five other nonprofits; the party also serves as a moment to set an intention for the year and celebrate the hard work of our activist community.
 Check out our inaugural SOTU here.

 MEET HER HANDS

-We partner with the Elisabet Ney Museum to produce MEET HER HANDS, a free summer evening series featuring an intimate tour of the museum and a discussion with Austin women artists about their work, their inspiration, and their process.
+Every summer, we partner with the Elisabet Ney Museum to produce MEET HER HANDS, a free series featuring three Texas-based, women-identifying visual artists.
+The 3-part program features an intimate tour of the Elisabet Ney Museum, three site-specific installations and a discussion with Austin women artists about their work, their inspiration, and their process.
 This series is free and open to the public.
+Learn more here.